• Skip to primary navigation

 • Garlic and Ginger: I tend to use bottled garlic and ginger paste as its convenient, however I do think that this recipe is all the more better if you have fresh garlic and ginger on hand to use

-• Curry Powder: The brand I used was “Clives of India”.
+• Curry Powder/Paste: The brand I used was “Clives of India”.
 I’ve also made it with “Keens curry powder” and “Ayam Curry Powder” which both work equally well.
+Alternatively a Thai red curry paste or yellow that curry paste would also work.

 • Peanuts: you can buy granulated peanuts from the baking aisle of most supermarkets.
 Alternatively you can use regular (unsalted) peanuts and and either leave them whole or crush/chop them.